erichedstrom/azure-mobile-apps-node-compatibility/README.md

 for simple applications.
 More complex applications, particularly those using authentication, will likely require some code changes.

-It is important to note that client applications will also require updating to the latest version of Azure Mobile Apps.

 ##### This module is experimental.

 ## Preparation